ideo/c-delta-challenge/README.md

 In more detail:

-- The **raw score** is the sum of all of the scores chosen for that creative quality.
+- The **raw score** is the sum of all of the question response scores for that creative quality.
-  - **Example:** If I selected four question choices that impacted the **Purpose** quality with 3, 3, 2, and -1, then my raw score would be  `3 + 3 + 2 - 1 = 7`.
+  - **Example:** If I select four question choices that impact the **Purpose** quality with the scores 3, 3, 2, and -1, then my raw score for Purpose would be  `3 + 3 + 2 - 1 = 7`.
-- The **max score** is the highest possible score a respondent could've gotten _(ie: if you answered by choosing the highest value choice for each question)_.
+- The **max score** is the highest possible score a respondent could've gotten for a quality _(ie: if you answered by choosing the highest value choice for each question that is linked to that quality)_.
 It is dynamic, because if you skip a question, we don't increase the max.
-  - **Example:** If you selected 6 question choices that are linked to **Purpose**, and each one had a question choice with a score of 2, then the max would be `10 * 6 = 60`
+  - **Example:** If you answered 6 questions with choices that are linked to **Purpose**, then the maximum score would be the sum of all the highest scoring choices linked to Purpose for those questions.
+For example, if the maximum scores were: 2, 1, 4, 3, 2, 3, then the max would be `2 + 1 + 4 + 3 + 2 + 3 = 15`

+Please update the response page to show the total, raw, and

 Write another commit when you're done (and yep –– test any behavior changes to models!).